brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-27.md

 "He might have at this point," Snape said candidly, earning him a glare that could peal paint.
 "I don't mean that jokingly.
 As I said before, Mr. Potter woke up earlier, and had to be sedated.
 He had some sort of panic attack.
 Not really surprising under the circumstances.
-The medi-wizards* are suggesting a full psychological evaluation once he is strong enough."
+The medi-wizards\[^109-3] are suggesting a full psychological evaluation once he is strong enough."

 "I'm sure they are.
 Nothing like a shrink to make up things to treat when the real medi-wizards run out," he sneered, the bitterness behind it perhaps more